johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Four Fundamentals of Flight.md

 		1. lead by 10% vertical velocity, so 50ft at 500FPM
 		2. pitch -- power -- trim
 3. Constant Speed Descents
-	1. To initiate 500FPM/constant speed descent: power -- pitch (occurs naturally) -- trim
+	1. To initiate 500FPM/constant speed descent:
+		1. power (2000 RPM in C172SP)
+		2. pitch (occurs naturally)
+		3. trim (to relieve control pressure, may need little/none here)
 	2. Pitch attitude for cruise descent and pattern descent
 	3. Trim for desired descent rate or speed
 	4. To level off: